How Much Does Renters Insurance Cost in New York?

 For example, if your toilet is broken or doesn't flush, this is unsanitary and forces you to live in an uninhabitable situation.

-Or if your radiator fails to work, and you have to live without heat.
+Or if your radiator fails to work, you must live without heat.

 These and more are a landlord's responsibility to fix without you having to pay a thing.